-A trailblazer who broke down barriers for Black actors, Sidney Poitier's groundbreaking career spanned decades and shattered stereotypes.
-He made history as the first Black man to win an Academy Award for best actor and he became a major box office draw.
-Below read what his friends and colleagues remember one of the finest performers in American history.
+A trailblazer who broke down barriers for Black actors, Sidney Poitier had a robust career that spanned decades and shattered stereotypes.
+He made history as the first Black man to win an Academy Award for best actor and was a major box office draw.
+Below his friends and colleagues remember one of the finest performers in American history.

 1. Harry Belafonte